bkjod/SAFL_GAP/README.md

 4. implementation of FedPatch
 5. implementation of SOTA algorithms including WKAFL[1] and M-step-FedAsync[2]

+Here is a simple user manual.
+Please **feel free** to ask any questions if you encounter any problems during use.

 ## Preparation
 ### Choose Strategies
 Getting started with choose a strategy in the `utils` such as `afl_avg.py` and copy it to your current folder.